 Ina Garten preps her pork tenderloins by seasoning them with rosemary and thyme and wrapping them with prosciutto.
 She then roasts them just before dinner.
 You could go for the traditional apple sauce pairing, but if you want to pack in a little more spice, go for Ina's apple chutney.

+Who says you have to wait for Hanukkah?
 Give your typical potato pancakes a subtly sweet spin with pumpkin and cinnamon.

 A melt-in-your-mouth meatloaf, silky potatoes, and caramelized onions make for a cozy — dare we say romantic? — night in.